madjugglers/pattern-book/04_five_person_patterns.md

 Notice that the first 3 throws are R-L-R, and the next 3 throws are to the same people but are L-R-L.

 Pattern by Steve Otteson and MAJ.
+Performed by Mad-5+1 at 1999 Madfest.

 ### Semi-Sweet Chocolate 3-Count Feed

 As far as the number of passes made by A and B go,the Semi-Sweet pattern is in between the Chocolate Bar and the Double Chocolate Bar patterns.
 Also uses the 2-facing-3 or wedgee positions.